mossblaser/recipe_grid/docs/source/tutorial.rst

 .. note::

     The syntax above relies on Recipe Grid being able to distinguish quantities and units from an ingredient's name.
-Recipe Grid understands common cooking units (see :ref:`units` for more unformation):
+Recipe Grid knows about the following common cooking units:

         .. rgunitlist::